IG Group: Recent developments (2021–present)

 In January 2021, IG Group acquired Chicago-based online brokerage Tastytrade for $1 billion, enhancing its offerings for retail investors.
 The company, founded in 2011 by Tom Sosnoff, included the brokerage arm tastyworks, which was rebranded as tastytrade in 2023.

-In March 2022, IG Group brokered a deal to sell the North American Derivatives Exchange (Nadex) and a 39% stake in the Small Exchange to Foris DAX Markets Inc, which trades as Crypto.com, for $216 million.
+In March 2022, IG Group completed the sale of the North American Derivatives Exchange (Nadex) and its 39% stake in the Small Exchange to Foris DAX Markets Inc. (trading as Crypto.com) for $216 million.
+In April 2023, IG agreed to reacquire the Small Exchange from Foris DAX Markets.

 In the first half of the 2024 fiscal year, IG Group reported a 32% drop in after-tax profits compared to the previous year.
 By the end of the 2024 fiscal year, pre-tax profits had fallen by 11%, annual revenue had dropped by 10%, and the number of active clients had decreased from 358,000 to 346,200.
-In response, the company announced plans to cut 10% of its workforce and launched a £150 million share buyback program, starting with a £75 million tranche in August 2024.
+The company had announced plans to cut 10% of its workforce in October 2023.
+In July 2024, it announced a £150 million share buyback program, starting with a £75 million tranche in August.

+In January 2025, it announced the acquisition of Freetrade, a UK-based commission-free trading app, for £160 million.
+The deal, completed on 1 April 2025, more than doubled the company's active client base to approximately 820,000 by the end of FY2025.
+In June 2025, IG launched direct cryptocurrency trading for its UK clients.
+In September 2025, IG agreed to acquire Independent Reserve, a regulated cryptocurrency exchange based in Australia.
+The transaction, valued at around A$178 million for a 70% stake, received regulatory approval in January 2026 and was then completed, with Independent Reserve's founders retaining the remaining 30% interest.
+On 30 September 2025, IG obtained cryptoasset registration from the UK Financial Conduct Authority, allowing it to expand its spot cryptocurrency offering.
+It also obtained a European cryptoasset licence under the Markets in Crypto-Assets Regulation (MiCA) in November 2025.
+In October 2025, IG sold the Small Exchange, which it had reacquired in 2023, to Payward, parent company of crypto exchange Kraken, for $100 million.